kartotherian/kartotherian/packages/tilerator/README.md

 **Tilerator** (Russian: Тилератор, tee-LEH-ruh-tor)

-This code is cross-hosted at [gerrit](https://git.wikimedia.org/summary/maps%2Ftilerator)
+This code is cross-hosted at [gerrit](https://git.wikimedia.org/summary/maps%2FTilerator)

 Generating tiles from the SQL queries sometimes requires a considerable time, often too long for the web request.
 Tilerator is a multi-processor, cluster-enabled tile generator, that allows both pre-generation and dirty tile re-generation.

 Scheduled generation job waits in the queue ([kue](https://github.com/Automattic/kue)) until it is picked up by one of the workers.
 The worker will update job progress, as well as store intermediate data to allow restarts/crash recovery.

 Tilerator is an unprotected Admin tool, and should NOT be exposed to the web.
-By default, tilerator only accepts connections from the localhost.
+By default, Tilerator only accepts connections from the localhost.
 It is recommended that it is left this way, and used via a port forwarding ssh tunnel with `ssh -L 6534:localhost:6534 my.maps.server`

 ## Configuration
 Inside the `conf` key:
 * `sources` - (required) Either a set of subkeys, a filename, or a list of file names.
 See [core](https://github.com/kartotherian/kartotherian-core) on how to configure the sources.
 * `variables` - (optional) specify a set of variables (string key-value pairs) to be used inside sources, or it could be a filename or a list of filenames/objects.
-* `uiOnly`- (optional, boolean) runs tilerator in UI mode - does not generate tiles, but still allows access to the web-based queue management tools.
+* `uiOnly`- (optional, boolean) runs Tilerator in UI mode - does not generate tiles, but still allows access to the web-based queue management tools.
-* `daemonOnly`- (optional, boolean) runs tilerator in daemon mode - generates tiles, but does not allows access to the web-based queue management tools.
+* `daemonOnly`- (optional, boolean) runs Tilerator in daemon mode - generates tiles, but does not allows access to the web-based queue management tools.
 For the rest of the configuration parameters, see [service runner](https://github.com/wikimedia/service-runner) config info.
 * redis - (optional) configures redis server connection, e.g. redis://example.com:1234?redis_option=value&redis_option=value